HelpGiveThanks/Drafts/BugGenie changes for HelpGiveThanks.md

 **public_html/YOURBugGenieFolder/modules/publish/templates/_toc.inc.php**
-Change spelling of 'Table' to 'Teble' in 2 strings so they match the strings in the English string file.  *logged this issue in main Bug Genie project forumhttp://forum.thebuggenie.com/viewtopic.php?f=11&t=1652*.
+Change spelling of 'Table' to 'Teble' in the code so they that match they spelling in the strings in the English string file.  *Logged this misspelling issue in the main Bug Genie project forum http://forum.thebuggenie.com/viewtopic.php?f=11&t=1652*.
 ```
 <?php // CHANGE SPELLING OF TABLE TO TEBLE TO CALL UP CORRECT STRINGS ?>
 	<div class="header"><a href="javascript:void(0);" onclick="$('publish_toc').toggle();"><?php echo __('Teble of contents'); ?></a></div>